Bossier mayor asks Civil Service Board to fire Police Chief

-BOSSIER CITY, La. – Only one item is on the agenda for a special-called meeting of the Bossier City Municipal Fire & Police Civic Service Board has called at 3:30 p.m.
+BOSSIER CITY, La (KTAL/KMSS) – Only one item is on the agenda for a special-called meeting of the Bossier City Municipal Fire & Police Civic Service Board has called at 3:30 p.m.
 Friday.

 The agenda item is to consider a request from Bossier City Mayor Tommy Chandler, who seeks to remove current Bossier City Police Chief Christopher Estess in accordance with Louisiana Revised Statute 33:2495 (3) (a).